Building from source on Unix-based operating systems#

 --enable-neon

-environment variable (see below; with the AVX family of CPUs, no additional compiler flags are needed).On the hardware level, SIMD instructions are not supported in quadruple precision, therefore they can be enabled only when compiling in single or double precision.
+environment variable (see below; with the SSE4.1 and AVX family of CPUs, no additional compiler flags are needed).On the hardware level, SIMD instructions are not supported in quadruple precision, therefore they can be enabled only when compiling in single or double precision.

 --enable-openmp